Powers of the police in Scotland: Search with a warrant

 A warrant is often craved to search a premise and is granted by a Sheriff or Justice of the Peace.
-A Justice of the Peace has limited authority as to the reason for granting the warrant - only for any controlled drug per Section 23(3) of the Misuse of Drugs Act 1971 or for stolen property at Common Law.
-The warrant must contain the purpose and limitations, i.e what the police are looking for and the premise being searched.
+A Justice of the Peace has limited authority as to the reason for granting the warrant – only for any controlled drug per Section 23(3) of the Misuse of Drugs Act 1971 or for stolen property at Common Law.
+The warrant must contain the purpose and limitations, i.e. what the police are looking for and the premise being searched.
 The warrant will specify the address of the premise being searched and will usually extend to include common areas, curtilage, outbuildings and all persons within.
-The warrant when executed will cease to exist and should police require to re-enter the premises after departing they may require another warrant.
+The warrant when executed will cease to exist and should police need to re-enter the premises after departing they may require another warrant.

 Search without a warrant

-The police in Scotland have powers under various pieces of legislation to search individuals for prohibited items, weapons and stolen property.
+The police in Scotland have powers under various pieces of legislation to search individuals for prohibited items, weapons, and stolen property.
 This is commonly known as "stop and search".
 Prior to 11 May 2017, officers were able to stop and search any person who consented to a search without requiring any grounds to suspect that person of committing a crime or having any prohibited items on their person.
 A new code of practice, made under the Criminal Justice (Scotland) Act 2016, came into force on that date which prohibits the practice of consensual searches.
 The stop and search of a person can only take place whether either a statutory power to search exists or a warrant permits a constable to search that person.
 Police officers generally have no right to enter private premises to conduct a search without first obtaining a warrant.
-They may however conduct a search of the premises without a warrant where the occupier has granted their permission.
+They may however search the premises without a warrant where the occupier has granted their permission.
 Legislation conferring a power to stop and search include, but is not limited to, the following:

 In addition to these powers, constables are empowered to search any person they have arrested at common law to find any of the articles which may have assisted them in, or are products of, the crime or offence with which they have been charged.

 When searching a person in a public place a constable may require a person to remove an outer coat, jacket, gloves, headgear or footwear.
 Should a more thorough search requiring removal of any other item of clothing this should be done out of public view where possible.
 Where a search involves exposure of an intimate part of the body (a strip search) this must be done at a police station or other nearby location that is out of public view.
 A strip search may only be conducted when authorised by a police officer of the rank of Inspector or above and may only be done by officers of the same sex as the person being searched.